 - Afternoon Tea

-- Extra curricular classes from our visiting music teacher, ballet teacher, Spanish teacher and football coach.
+- Extra curricular classes from our visiting ballet teacher, Spanish or French teacher (depending on setting) and football coach.

 - Wet wipes are provided however parents are required to provide nappies and cream.